athena-labz/athena/README.md

 7. [Conclusion](#conclusion)

 ### Abstract
-Global gig-economy transactions are forecast to grow by 17% a year to around $455 billion by 2023, according to a report from Mastercard [1].
-There is a growing need for a fast, secure, and reliable way to establish trust between participatnts in the gig economy.
-We propose a platform that enables parties to create contracts stored in the Cardano blochain to build trust based on token rewards calculated through an algorithm that collects statistics related to the service or good provded and returns the amount of tokens per hour that will be rewarded.
+Global gig-economy transactions are forecast to grow by 17% a year to around $455 billion dollars by 2023, according to a report from Mastercard [1].
+There is a growing need for a fast, secure, and reliable way to establish trust between participants in the gig economy.
+We propose a platform that enables parties to create contracts stored in the Cardano blockchain to build trust based on token rewards calculated through an algorithm that collects statistics related to the service or good provided and returns the amount of tokens per hour that will be rewarded.
 Parties that violate the contract will be penalized by losing tokens proportional to the severity of violation.

-### Problem Statement
+### 1. Problem Statement

+The internet 2.0 revolution started end of the nineties solved a wide range of problems and vastly increased economic efficiency.
+But this revolution did very little to modernize our legal systems, which have not kept pace with technological and economic progress.
+Non-Payment and Non-Delivery Crimes show an exponential growth and accounted in year 2020 for $265 million dollar losses in the United States only [2].
+In general cyber crimes are sky-rocketing to level still hard to foresee.

+In addition to the unfairness of our legal system, bureaucracy and regulations make the process very slow and expensive.
+This means that, in some cases, people prefer not to invoke any lawsuits even when they are wronged.
+Even though private mediators appear to provide a solution, they are often very expensive, making them unsuitable for simple services.

+Additionally, all these options rely on natural language contracts, which inherit a series of problems, such as subjectivity and complexity.
+The former can result, a lot of times, in unfair decisions and misunderstanding.
+The latter make's expensive lawyers required for the creation of a contract.
+Both of which are not desirable in a legal system that aims fairness and openness.

+**Mateus' comment**
+I think we could add more details to this first section

+### 2. Solution

+By integrating real-world reliable inputs with strict on-chain contracts, DigiServices aims to mitigate the ambiguity so common in natural-language written contracts, while still preserving the flexibility needed to communicate with the real world.
+Likewise, we propose an easy-to-use platform by making the creation of contract templates possible.
+In this way, no expensive lawyers will be required in order to write a contract.
+Further, mediators, service providers and clients trust will be measured based on a review system powered by the use of DSET tokens that represent scores.
+This system, together with other components, will be used to determine an user's annual reward.
+Lastly, DigiServices will target freelancers by having a "service marketplace", where users can provide information about the service they offer and attach it to an "accusation contract", which will be used to handle conflicts.

+DigiServices strive for Trustworthy Platform excellence and for this purpose implements strict policies to support just behavior and strongly penalize failures in fulfilling set agreements.
+In order to provide a great user experience as well as offer an affordable, fast and fair mediation platform, we understand that, above all, four components are important.

+#### A. Ease of Use
+Users should be able to create Smart Contracts in a few clicks, assisted also by an advanced interactive drag and drop editor.
+Furthermore, contract templates should provide an easy way to offer services that don't require much flexibility.

+#### B. Accessible prices
+Anyone will have access to contract templates.
+This templates will enable users to create contracts for an affordable price or even, in some cases, for free.
+In addition, the only requirement for opening a service will be a one-time small fee used to support the platform, as well as, avoid membership spam attacks.

+#### C. All In-Platform
+From the creation of smart legal contracts to the negotiation of clauses and the dispute resolution system, all will be handled through DigiServices using the Cardano platform, making the process much easier and simpler.

+#### D. High Customization
+DigiServices will allow users to build flexible and versatile smart legal contracts for any need by making use of ready made templates, clauses and logical flows, as well as, letting them write their own contracts and templates.